 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 The most common feature of ICE syndrome is the movement of endothelial cells off the cornea onto the iris.
-This loss of cells from the cornea often leads to corneal swelling, distortion of the iris, and variable degrees of distortion of the pupil (the adjustable opening at the center of the iris that allows varying amounts of light to enter the eye).
+This loss of cells from the cornea often leads to swelling of the cornea, distortion of the iris, and variable degrees of distortion of the pupil (the adjustable opening at the center of the iris that allows varying amounts of light to enter the eye).
 This cell movement also plugs the fluid outflow channels of the eye, causing glaucoma.

 - Facts About The Cornea and Corneal Disease.
 National Eye Institute (NEI).
 May 2013; https://www.nei.nih.gov/health/cornealdisease/.
 Accessed 12/31/2014.